SreenikethanI/timetabler/coursewise timetables/README.md

 1. Import PDF into Excel: *Data* tab → *Get Data* → *From <u>F</u>ile* →
    *From <u>P</u>DF*

-2. If each page gets imported as its own table, then ensure all pages have the same number of columns, and create a new "Append" query to combine all these tables, and click "Use First Row as Headers" (after removing any useless Top rows).<br>
+2. If each page gets imported as its own table, then ensure all tables have the same number of columns, and create a new Append query to combine all these tables.
+Finally remove any useless Top rows, and click "Use First Row as Headers".<br>
    Optionally, rename the columns to something more legible.

 3. Import this table into Excel (and delete the other sheets, if any).